passbolt/passbolt_browser_extension/README.md

 By default it is disabled, go on the configuration page and activate it.

+To compile the plugin in both non-debug and debug version, use the following command :

+grunt build-xpi

+It will create the debug and non debug versions, as well as a symbolic link passbolt-latest@passbolt.com.xpi pointing to the non debug version.

-To udpate your plugin after a change, go on your projet root and execute the following:
+To udpate your plugin in firefox after a change, go on your projet root and execute the following:

 jpm xpi ; wget --post-file=passbolt.xpi http://localhost:8888/

+or

+grunt push-xpi (which will install the latest debug version)

 How to edit the LESS/CSS files?